kstenerud/streamux/streamux-specification.md

 A string containing the severity of the alert:

-* `error`: Something in the session layer is incorrect or malfunctioning.
+* `error`: Something in the session layer is definitely incorrect or malfunctioning.
 * `warn`: Something may be incorrect or malfunctining in the session layer, or may not work as would normally be expected.
 * `info`: Information that the other peer should know about.
 Use this sparingly.
 * `debug`: Never use this in production.

 Alert message priority is up to the implementation.
-Error messages should normally be given the highest priority to avoid potential data loss.
+Error alerts should normally be given the highest priority to avoid potential data loss.

 #### `disconnect` Message